My friend Cynthia asked me today:

 Find some sources you trust and whose design you like.
 For example, if you love farmhouse design, find Joanna Gaines’ page.
 If you love something more eclectic, try Emily Henderson’s page or Jenna at Rain on a Tin Roof’s page.
 You get the idea.
 Find designers and/or bloggers with similar styles to what you like and go to their specific page.
 Then see if there’s a board for what you’re looking for; if not, you can search those boards.

-2. Use a Broader-Based Source to Find Your Style.
+2. Use a Broader-Based Source to Find Your Design Style.

 If you aren’t sure what your style is, use a broader source, one with lots of styles.